Snowflake & Einstein Analytics

 What is Snowflake :

-Snowflake is an analytic data warehouse provided as Software-as-a-Service (SaaS).
+Snowflake’s cloud data platform offers an analytic data warehouse solution as Software-as-a-Service (SaaS).
 It runs completely on public cloud infrastructure.
-It is built on top of multiple clouds(AWS and Azure) for analytics workload.
+It is built on top of multiple clouds(GCP, AWS, and Azure) for analytics workload.
 It uses virtual compute instances for its compute needs and storage service for persistent storage of data.
 Its unique architecture consists of three key layers –

 - Database Storage